frank038/XWM-X-window-manager/README.md

     - left click in an item (if any) to bring that window on top
     - right click in an item (if any) to have a kind of minimization, or restore it to top

 Because this wm is minimal, many things are left out, and maybe never will be implemented.
+This wm has no options, unless changing the code (mostly unsupported).

 No docks can interoperate with the wm.